unlock-protocol/docs/docs/tutorials/smart-contracts/hooks/using-on-key-purchase-hook-to-password-protect.md

 ---
-title: Creating a hook to password-protect purchases
+title: Password Protect Key (NFT) Purchases
 description: In this tutorial we follow the steps to create a hook that create a password protected flow for purchases on a hook.
 ---

-# Creating a hook to password-protect purchases
+# Password Protect Key (NFT) Purchases

-Our goal here is to create a system where purchases on a lock are restricted to people who know a specific password.
+Let's take a look at how restrict purchases (minting) of our key NFTs to people who know a secret password.

-There is obviously a front-end element, where purchases would have to enter the password as they go through the checkout (we implemented this flow in our [Checkout UI](../../../tools/checkout/README.md)).
-However, if we only implemented this protection on the front-end, people could bypass this protection by calling the `purchase` function of the contract directly: we also need to add a mechanism to the smart contract.
+Purchasers would have to enter the password as they go through the checkout (we implemented this flow in our [Checkout UI](../../../tools/checkout/README.md)).

+If we only implement this protection on the front-end, people could bypass it by calling the `purchase` function of the contract directly.
+Adding the password check to the smart contract ensures it can't be circumvented.

 When the lock contract itself does not have a feature that we want, we can use hooks.
 Since our goal is to limit the "purchases" to people who know the password, then we need to use the `onKeyPurchaseHook`.
 Additionally the `purchase` function includes an extra `data` argument which is passed to the hook!